TosbackCgusBridge-Bot/CGUs-versions/Bankofamerica/Privacy Policy.md

 Rev. 01/2015

-Manage your marketing and information-sharing privacy choices Best overall —
+Manage your marketing and information-sharing privacy choices What's new

+*   Coming soon: More security tools and simpler sign-in.
+*   Learn more about security and sign-in

+Best overall —
 for 9 straight years

 **Bank of America held the title of best overall provider of protection against identity fraud** for its ninth consecutive survey year.
 The award is based on strong performance in the categories of fraud prevention, detection and resolution.